yiningnie/yiningnie.github.io/index.md

 - Invited *AFLA 31* talk, University of Massachusetts Amherst. [[conference website](https://websites.umass.edu/afla31/)]

+- What Tagalog teaches us about causation.
+Invited talk, \textit{The impact of Tagalog on Psycholinguistics and Formal Linguistics}, Queen Mary University of London.

 - Ordering preferences in Ukrainian multiple *wh*-fronting.<br>*LSA 2024* talk (with Ruby Buenrostro), New York City. [[slides](/files/Buenrostro-Nie-LSA-2024.pdf)]

 - Interpreting causatives: The case of *faire se* in French and Italian.<br>*LSA 2024* poster (with Fabienne Martin, Chiara Dal Farra and Silvia Silleresi), New York City. [[poster](/files/Nie-Martin-Dal Farra-Silleresi-LSA-2024.pdf)]